oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 Entities
 ~~~~~~~~

 **Segment** entity is descendant of the *AbstractQueryDesigner* model that comes from *OroQueryDesignerBundle*.
- Basically, this entity contains an entity name (based on), a json encoded definition and service fields such as created/updated, owner etc. **SegmentType** is a representation of possible segment types.
- Default types are loaded by the data fixture migration mechanism. **SegmentSnapshot** is a service entity.
- It contains snapshots data for **static** segments.
-It also contains a link to the segment that it belongs to,
- the *entityId* field that is linked to the entity of the type that the segment is based on, and the date when this link was created.
+This entity contains an entity name (based on), a JSON encoded definition, and service fields such as created/updated, owner, etc. **SegmentType** is a representation of possible segment types.
+The data fixture migration mechanism loads default types. **SegmentSnapshot** is a service entity.
+It contains snapshot data for **static** segments: a link to the segment to which it belongs, the *entityId* field linked to the entity of the type that the segment is based on, and the date of link creation.

 Query Builders
 ~~~~~~~~~~~~~~

 As described before, **static** and **dynamic** segments have different ways of applying a filtering tool.
 There are two strategies, the *DynamicSegmentQueryBuilder* and *StaticSegmentQueryBuilder* correspondent.

 Datagrid
 ~~~~~~~~

 For a table representation of the segment, use **OroDataGridBundle**.
 A grid configuration comes from the segment definition in *Oro\\Bundle\\SegmentBundle\\Grid\\ConfigurationProvider*.
 It retrieves the segment identifier from the grid name and passes the loaded segment entity to *SegmentDatagridConfigurationBuilder*.
 The datagrid configuration does not process filtering to encapsulate filtering logic in *SegmentFilter*.
 So, for those purposes, two proxy classes, *SegmentDatagridConfigurationQueryDesigner* and *DynamicSegmentQueryDesigner*, were created.

 *SegmentDatagridConfigurationQueryDesigner* provides the definition to *segment filter* only.
 So, the datagrid configuration builder receives the definition for segment filter.